thefcraft/CacheRequests/readme.md

 ### Configuration

-You can configure the behavior of CacheRequests by passing arguments to the `CacheSession` constructor:
+You can configure the behavior of cached_requests by passing arguments to the `CacheSession` constructor:

 *   `cache_dir`: The directory where cached responses will be stored.
 *   `force_refresh`: If `True`, the cache will be ignored and all requests will be made to the network.